jupmoreno/dotfiles/howto.md

     - Extensions, add `1Password` and other extensions

-    - Chrome Settings -> Languages, add Spanish to `Never translate`
+    - Chrome Settings -> Languages, and turn off `Google Translate`

+    - Max -> turn on `Max` and select features

     - View -> select `Show toolbar`